 A skin-whitening trend that won’t slow down in Asia

 The demand is expected to continue to grow despite their potential health dangers.
 Asian consumers are highly concerned regarding their beauty and hence tend to spend more on such products, particularly the current generation of consumers in their teens who tend to have a significant beauty budget.
 The World Health Organisation survey found that nearly 40% of women polled in nations including China are still currently using whitening products, as a habit.

 Financial factors won’t stop Chinese consumers

 The rise in demand among Chinese consumers for whitening filters in the chemical composition of cosmetics is causing these products to cost more.
 But those consumers, who are ready to spend millions of dollars in order to enhance their overall appearance, won’t stop buying cosmetics with whitening ingredients because of a higher price.
 Cosmetic manufacturers are launching skin-lightening products on a regular basis in order to cash in on this lucrative business.

 Other uses of skin whitening products in Asia

 But most consumers that use skin-whitening products grew up under pressure to be fairer.
 Most of these consumers in Asia believe that skin-whitening products can help to make their skin healthier and brighten.

 However, many products need to keep up to date with research.
 Most of the whiteners are using outdated active ingredients, and people prefer to try something new and novel.
 This the main reason why the market is still profitable and a lot of brands are still launching their skin whitening products brands as there are opportunities in the Asian market.

 The challenges of whitening skincare products

 The color of our skin is determined by melanin, which is produced by melanocytes, a type of skin cell.
 Everyone has different numbers of melanocytes, and that’s why we have different skin colors.
-It’s impossible to change your gene or race, so there is a natural limit to whitening effects that you can achieve through using skincare products.
+It’s impossible to change your gene or race, so there is a natural limit to the whitening effects that you can achieve through using skincare products.